wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 * Modify a view to add caching.
 * Modify code to add queuing and blob storage.

-After completing this module, you can continue on to Module 3: Identity with Azure AD and Office 365 APIs
+After completing this module, you can continue on to Module 3: Identity with Azure AD and Office 365 APIs.

 #### View Module 3 instructions for [.NET](../03-azuread-office365).